shifengxu/VINE/README.md

 ```

 ### Decoding Accuracy Metrics Calculation
-A simple implementation for calculating statistical decoding metrics, such as TPR@0.1% FPR, TPR@1% FPR, and AUROC, is available in [this issue](https://github.com/Shilin-LU/VINE/issues/4#issuecomment-2467342137).
-The full codebase will be released alongside the W-Bench.
+To compute statistical decoding metrics over a batch of images, including TPR@0.1% FPR, TPR@1% FPR, and AUROC, refer to the [W-Bench](#w\-bench) section.
+These metrics can be calculated using `vine/src/watermark_decoding_wbench.py`.

 <br>

 ## W-Bench
-W-Bench is the first benchmark to evaluate watermarking robustness across four types of image editing techniques, including [regeneration](#regeneration), [global editing](#global-editing), [local editing](#local-editing), and [image-to-video generation](#image-to-video).
-11 representative watermarking methods are evaluated on the W-Bench.
-The W-Bench contains 10,000 samples sourced from datasets such as COCO, Flickr, ShareGPT4V, etc.
+W-Bench is our comprehensive benchmark designed to evaluate the robustness of watermarking across four image editing techniques:
+- **Regeneration:** Both stochastic and deterministic (image inversion) methods.
+- **Global Editing:** Methods like UltraEdit, InstructPix2Pix, and MagicBrush.
+- **Local Editing:** Techniques including UltraEdit and ControlNet-Inpainting.
+- **Image to Video:** Converting watermarked images into videos using Stable Video Diffusion (SVD).

+The benchmark comprises 10,000 samples sourced from datasets like COCO, Flickr, and ShareGPT4V.

 The images of W-Bench have been released on [HuggingFace](https://huggingface.co/datasets/Shilin-LU/W-Bench) and are also available on [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/shilin002_e_ntu_edu_sg/EkJ9AIBUNglEt3sRKIBNA9oBI1BNoz2IEj9iizh4uKF-3Q?e=stTbpM).
 Below is a detailed guide on how to use all the image editing techniques listed in W-Bench.